github/docs/content/github/setting-up-and-managing-organizations-and-teams/reviewing-the-audit-log-for-your-organization.md

 {% note %}

 **Note:** To access Git events in the audit log, you must use the audit log REST API.
-This functionality is available as a public beta for users of {% data variables.product.prodname_ghe_cloud %} only.
+The audit log REST API is available for users of {% data variables.product.prodname_ghe_cloud %} only.
+For more information, see "[Organizations](/rest/reference/orgs#get-the-audit-log-for-an-organization)."

-For more information about the audit log REST API, see "[Organizations](/rest/reference/orgs#get-the-audit-log-for-an-organization)" in the REST API documentation.

 {% endnote %}